 The Council continues to make significant capital investment in the council housing, schools, leisure, community and town centre estate.
 On 25 February 2016 the Council approved the housing capital investment programme for 2016-2017 of £14.230 million; and on 3 March 2016 the Council approved the general fund capital investment programme for 2016-2017 of £79.617 million.
-These programmes have been re-profiled during the year to reflect the planned expenditure timescales of individual projects or where project completion dates have been delayed, resulting in actual capital spend for the year of £61.738 million, of which £32.422 million is within Assets Under Construction as per Note 14.
+These programmes have been re-profiled during the year to reflect the planned expenditure timescales of individual projects or where project completion dates have been delayed, resulting in actual capital spend for the year of £61.738 million.
 During 2016-2017 the Council invested £7.838 million in council dwellings.
-Investment in the schools and leisure estate totalled £24.589 million, £18.852 million of which is within Assets Under Construction, reflecting the Council's investment in the Primary School Estate and the Riverbrae new build special needs school.
-The Council also invested £11.535 million in roads infrastructure and flooding measures, £1.496 million in vehicles, £3.221 million in lifecycle maintenance of council buildings and £2.918 million in ICT equipment and infrastructure.
-A further £5.857 million within Assets Under Construction relates to the regeneration of Paisley Town Centre, including the Russell Institute and Paisley Museum projects.
+Investment in the schools and leisure estate totalled £24.589 million, while the Council also invested £11.535 million in roads infrastructure and flooding measures, £1.496 million in vehicles, £3.221 million in lifecycle maintenance of council buildings and £2.918 million in ICT equipment and infrastructure.
 The Council has also begun work on the three City Deal projects which the Council is leading - the Glasgow Airport Investment Area, the Airport Access Project (a joint project with Glasgow City Council) and the Clyde Waterfront and Renfrew Riverside project.
-Total spend on City Deal projects in 2016-2017 was £5.295 million, currently held in Assets Under Construction.
+Total spend on City Deal projects in 2016-2017 was £5.295 million.
 A total of £274 million project funding has been agreed with contributions from HM Treasury, the Scottish Government and the Council itself, with projects due to be delivered over the coming decade.

-Total capital funding available was £69.724 million as outlined in Note 19.
+Total capital funding available was £69.724 million as outlined in Note 18.
 Of the funding available, £11.324 million was sourced from revenue, £23.401 million from government grants and other contributions, and £5.559 million from asset sales.
-The balance of funding, £29.440 million, was provided by utilising internal cash balances and borrowing in line with both the Council's sustainable capital investment plans and the medium term debt smoothing strategy which is explained in further detail below.
+The balance of funding was provided by utilising internal cash balances and borrowing in line with both the Council's sustainable capital investment plans and the medium term debt smoothing strategy which is explained in further detail below.